LiorSinai/liorsinai.github.io/_posts/2021-11-05-quaternion-1-intro.md

 A common problem in computer animations is rotating an object in fully 3D space.
 Think balls, spaceships and heroes tumbling and turning in complex sequences.
-This is usually accomplished with an arcane mathematical object called a quaternion.[^quarternion] For example, here is a spaceship rotating in Unity, a popular game engine that is often used to make mobile games:
+This is usually accomplished with an arcane mathematical object called a quaternion.[^quarternion] For example, here is a spaceship rotating in [Unity][Unity], a popular game engine that is often used to make mobile games:

 <figure class="post-figure">
 <img class="img-60"